RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/MultistageRosettaScripts.md

 #MultistageRosettaScripts

-Multistage Rosetta Scripts allows the user to explore large sample spaces using adaptive sampling.
+Multistage Rosetta Scripts (MRS) allows the user to explore large sample spaces using adaptive sampling.
 TODO write a lot more.

 [[XML Format|XML]]